-The speculators' behaviors have prompted the authorities to anchor people's expectations.
+Speculators' behavior has prompted the authorities to anchor expectations.
 Hong Kong Monetary Authority's (HKMA) chief executive Norman Chan came out this week to lay emphasis on the fact that "if speculators want to short the HKD to try to push up interest rates and benefit from a falling stock market, they will need to use hundreds of billions of dollars".
 Chinese state media also warned international speculators that "a challenge against the RMB and HKD is unlikely to succeed" in an Op-Ed.